httpsterio/gotempo/README.md

 | **Start on boot** | Adds or removes `~/.config/autostart/gotempo.desktop`. |
 | **Quit** | Exits the app. |

+While a player's ITGmania profile is choosing straps, an **ITGmania is choosing straps** line appears above the device list and the controls the game has taken over grey out: the logging toggle, **Autostart HR log**, **Two-player mode**, and every device row.
+Clicking them would write to `config.json` and then change nothing, because the profile keeps overriding it.
+They come back as soon as the game lets go.

 ## Command line